Jen-Sth/Jen-Sth/README.md

 ---

 ## 🌱 What I'm Learning
 - 🚀 Advanced machine learning and deep learning techniques
-- 📱 Fullstack web & mobile development (Flutter, Django)
 - 🔗 Blockchain fundamentals and smart contracts
 - ☁️ Cloud platforms and data engineering